 Both Obsidian and Notion have adequate support

-Both Obsidian and Notion offer support over email, while Notion also offers messaging support through the app.
+Both Obsidian and Notion offer support over email, while Notion also lets you chat with its AI support chatbot through the app.
 However, neither app has phone support, which is a bit of a letdown.

-They also both have a help site where you can find articles with instructions on how to use these tools.
+They also both have a help page where you can find articles with instructions on how to use these tools.

 Obsidian has a forum where you can: